I feel like I know almost nothing about business, because the only business I’ve ever done is the co-op / sharing model.

 For years it was the go-to resource for musicians who wanted to trademark their name.

 At first, I did this for free, as a favor, until friends started sending strangers my way.
-Because it took a little work to generate the number, create their EPS/TIFF graphic barcode, and keep track of their unique IDs forever, I charged $20.
+Because it took a little work to generate the number, create their barcode graphic, and keep track of their unique IDs forever, I charged $20.

 Over the next 12 years, this made me almost $2 million.